-“I could have rented the room to two very nice young girls.
+“I could have rented the room to two very nice young ladies.
 Vegans.”

-“I didn’t know he was paying you.
-I don’t need any favors.”
+“I don’t need any favors.”

 “Because you have a friend like Leandro.
 I’m going to leave the glass of water in your room for your medicine.”

-Glória goes to the room.
+Gloria goes to the room.
 When she returns, she sits on the couch, crosses her legs, and grabs a celebrity magazine off the center table.
 Joel stands up.
-He wanders around the room and then decides to sit on the armchair with the sarong.
+He wanders around the room and then decides to sit on the armchair covered with the sarong.
 As he lowers himself, he’s assailed by sudden pains, which compel him to moan and gasp.
-Glória interrupts her reading and watches Joel carefully.
+Gloria interrupts her reading and watches Joel carefully.
 He knew she would take an interest.

 “The pain is unbearable,” he says.
-“It starts in my knee, combines with my sciatica and then shoots all the way up my spine.”
+“It starts in my knee, joins up with my sciatica, then shoots all the way up my spine.”

 “Careful not to tear the sarong,” she says.